 Yes, prescription drugs have become a substantial part of our lives, but taking certain medications and driving can be a fatal mix.

 “Wait, does it mean that even the drugs prescribed by my doctor may affect my driving and result in a car crash?” you may be wondering.
 That’s right!
 Needless to say, handling a car accident involving prescription drugs will be somewhat different from a regular DUI accident.
 That’s because there are hundreds of different prescription medications that can affect your driving.

 Surprisingly, you could be pulled over and charged with DUI for simply taking medications that are available over the counter such as pain relievers, antidepressants and anti-anxiety drugs.
 Even the prescription drugs you take for allergies and cold symptoms may impair your driving the same way illegal drugs do.

-“Wait, are you trying to tell me that police officers cannot tell the difference between an intoxicated driver and a driver taking prescription drugs?” you may be wondering.
+“Wait, are you trying to tell me those police officers cannot tell the difference between an intoxicated driver and a driver taking prescription drugs?” you may be wondering.
 Exactly!
 You see, certain prescription medications come with the following six side effects that often become causes of car accidents in Philadelphia and all across Pennsylvania:

 However, not all prescription drugs affect your ability to operate a vehicle the same way.
 In fact, even the same prescription medication may affect two people differently, as the manifestation of these side effects vary greatly from one individual to another.